-This management discussion and analysis (''MD&A''), prepared as at August 27, 2020, contains information as at June 30, 2020 and should be read in conjunction with the unaudited Consolidated Financial Statements for the periods ended June 30, 2020 of HPQ Silicon Resources Inc ("HPQ-Silicon", the "Corporation" or "HPQ").
+This management discussion and analysis (''MD&A''), prepared as at November 26, 2020, contains information as at September 30, 2020 and should be read in conjunction with the unaudited Consolidated Financial Statements for the periods ended September 30, 2020 of HPQ Silicon Resources Inc ("HPQ-Silicon", the "Corporation" or "HPQ").
 The Notes referred to in this MD&A refer back to the Notes in the Consolidated Financial Statements.
 The Consolidated Unaudited Financial Statements are presented in compliance with the IAS 34 standards "Quarterly Financial Information" which calls for critical accounting estimates.
 They also demand of Management the exercise of its judgement in the application of the accounting methods used by HPQ Silicon.
 Note 5 of the Financial Statements outlines the particularly complex areas where such judgement is required as well as the hypotheses and estimates where such hypotheses and estimates have a major effect on the Consolidated Financial Statements.
-The consolidated Financial Statements are to the classification used in the preparation of the Consolidated Financial Statements were not adjusted in regard to the accounting value of Assets and Liabilities, Revenues and Expenses and to the classification used in the preparation of the Consolidated Cash Flow Statement under the hypothesis of the Corporation's ability to continue as a going concern.
+The consolidated Financial Statements were not adjusted in regard to the accounting value of Assets and Liabilities, Revenues and Expenses and to the classification used in the preparation of the Consolidated Cash Flow Statement under the hypothesis of the Corporation's ability to continue as a going concern.
 These adjustments could be significant.
 All amounts are in Canadian dollars.

-The consolidated Financial Statements of June 30, 2020, were prepared by management and not audited.
+The consolidated Financial Statements of September 30, 2020, were prepared by management and not audited.